 For example, never, ever, ever use something like St. Ive's apricot scrub on your face.
 Under a microscope, the grains used in the product look like little shards of glass and can cause micro-tears in your skin.
 No bueno.

-3. Replenish your skin barrier using moringa oil
+3. Replenish your skin barrier using Jojoba oil

-Moringa oil is basically the holy grail of skincare ingredients.
-It has incredible healing properties and does more positive things for the skin than almost any other ingredient out there... at least that we know of at this time.
+Jojoba oil is one of the best skincare ingredients out there.
+It has incredible healing properties and does more positive things for the skin than almost any other oil... at least that we know of at this time.

 4. Mind your pH